-The Office sets goals and priorities that will result in relevant assurance and advice for its stakeholders as set out in its five-year strategic plan.
+The Office's strategic plan includes goals and priorities designed to result in the Office providing its stakeholders with relevant and reliable assurance and advice.
 The strategic plan provides a foundation for developing the Office's annual business and financial plans provided to the Public Accounts Committee.

 To help direct its efforts toward relevant issues, the Office's planning processes seek external input.
-They include identifying external forces, emerging trends, and risks facing the Government and the Office; and assessing their impact on the Office and its plans.
+These processes include identifying external forces, emerging trends, and risks facing the Government and the Office; and assessing their impact on the Office and its plans.
 How the Government manages its risks affects the nature and extent of the Office's work.

 The Office uses a risk-based model to focus its work.
-The Office focuses its efforts on helping its stakeholders address the challenges and opportunities emerging from external forces and trends.
+It focuses its efforts on helping its stakeholders address the challenges and opportunities emerging from external forces and trends.